maziac/DeZog/documentation/Migration.md

 A note about ZEsarUX: There is currently an incompatibility between ZEsarUX version 10.2 and DeZog.
 For DeZog 2.7 and DeZog 3.0 please use [ZEsarUX version 10.1](https://github.com/chernandezba/zesarux/releases/tag/ZEsarUX-10.1) instead.

+A note about zsim: In DeZog 2.7.3 the initial ROM was set wrongly to ROM1 (48k Basic) for the "ZX128K".
+This is corrected in DeZog 3.0.
+3.0 uses the ROM0 (128k Editor) initially.
+If your code relies on the initially set ROM then you might experience that calls to the ROM will not succeed.
+In this case either switch to a "ZX48K" memory model or set the right ROM in your startup code (write to port 0x7FFD).

 # Migrate from DeZog 2.6 to DeZog 2.7

 No required updates.